zakilive/iot-cloud-riot/README.md

     ``` bash
     PORT=/dev/ttyACM3 IPV6_PREFIX=2001:470:7347:c401::/64 BOARD=nrf52840dongle make term flash
    ```
+- During flashing if any issue arise there is a small reset button in dongle that can be used to reset

+- If the border router software is running successfully from terminal it needs to keep running for whole project to pass data from sensor node.

 [Jump to Index](#index)
 ## Setup EC2 instance with IPV6 address<a name="aws_ec2_setup"></a>